cdl-mint/Niryo/README.md

 1. First install the Ubuntu 18.04 on the remote PC
 2. Then install the ROS melodic on to the Niryo Ned Robot
 3. When the installation of the packages are done, then the python API can be started.
+4. For the installation steps, please see the website: <a href="https://docs.niryo.com/product/ned/v3.1.1/en/source/software/niryo_studio.html">